saimunitejag/COSE/Codebase/Crawlers/README.md

 #### Crawlers
 Crawlers are used to pull the data related to open-source projects from GitHub.
+We are gathering the data via 2 mediums:
+* Google BigQuery - This is used to get the timeline data of events
+* GitHub API - This is used to get latest data/statistics related to users and repositories.

 ##### Crontab Entry to manage data crawlers.
 ```